Udai Bhan Singh: Early life and education

-Udai Bhan Singh was born on 12 February 1893.
+Udai Bhan Singh was born on 12 February 1893 in Bamraulia Jat dynasty.
 He received his education at Mayo College, Ajmer, where he successfully passed the Diploma examination and earned numerous prizes.
 He secured a prize for an essay on irrigation and a certificate from the Ambulance Society for First Aid to the Wounded.
 He took a short course of training at the Imperial Cadet Corps in Dehradun.

 Reign

 He succeeded his elder brother, Ram Singh, as the Maharaj-Rana of Dholpur, following his death on 29 March 1911.
 The administration of the state was entrusted to G.H.
 Anderson, who acted as the Superintendent of the State and Guardian to the Maharaj-Rana.
 He was assisted by selected officials under the general direction of the Political Agent.
 From 1911 to 1913, Anderson presided over State Council meetings and directed the administration.
 He paid a short visit to Europe, from where he returned in September 1912.
 He was invested with full ruling powers on the 9 October 1913.

 His state, Dholpur, enjoyed a permanent salute of 15 guns.
 However, on 1 January 1921, he was granted a salute of 17 guns as a personal distinction.
 He was a delegate to the Second Round Table Conference in London in 1931 and stayed at the May Fair Hotel.
 Singh challenged his cousin, Maharaja Bhupinder Singh of Patiala, in the elections for the Chancellor of the Chamber of Princes; however, despite having the support of the British Raj's political departments, including that of the British Residents in the Indian States, he lost to Bhupinder Singh.

 On 14 August 1947, he signed the Instrument of Accession and Standstill Agreement, through which he acceded his state to India.
 Louis Mountbatten, in his capacity as Governor-General of India, accordingly accepted it on 16 August 1947.